AzeHie/bike-app/PROJECT LOG.md

 - Added station endpoints for to fetch stations and add new station (not ready yet though).
 - Added google geocoding API for to get coordinates for address when adding new station.

+on frontend:
+- Added postal code field to the add station form.